-Those employees eligible for medical coverage but who elect not to take the coverage, are eligible for cash in lieu in the amount of \$ 1,800.00 upon providing proof of enrollment in another group healthcare plan (not Marketplace insurance).
+Those employees eligible for medical, dental and vision coverage but elect not to take the coverage, are eligible for cash in lieu in the amount of \$1,800.00 upon providing proof of enrollment in another group healthcare plan (not Marketplace insurance).
 Employees not electing to enroll in the dental plan are eligible for cash in lieu in the amount of \$150.00 per year.